decisionmechanics/essential-robot-framework/notes/index.md

 - Create a test case to log all the [Fibonacci numbers](https://www.mathsisfun.com/numbers/fibonacci-sequence.html) up to 100
 - The last value logged should be 89
-- Solution is in `Fibonacci.robot`
+- Solution is in `fibonacci.robot`

 ### TRY/EXCEPT